 - Disk Doctors Photo Recovery ($49.97+, Windows Only)

 Below, you’ll find our impartial reviews.
 You can also click the links above to get the image recovery software that fits you best and start recovering your lost pictures right away.

-Best Photo Recovery Software: What to Consider?
+Best Photo Recovery Software in 2020: What to Consider?

 We analyze from five different criteria, i.e. security, recovery ability, supported devices, ease of use, and system compatibility.
 We’ll also include detailed explanations on why they are important.

 All recommended software and apps on our site are virus-free, we do so by uploading downloadable files to Valkyrie — a sophisticated file verdict system built by Comodo to detect whether a program contains malware.
 We also evaluate whether the program is nondestructive, as software designed for photo recovery should perform read-only operations and shouldn’t cause any damage to the original storage media.

 A powerful photo recovery software should be able to recover as many kinds of image formats as possible.
 Besides standard JPEG, PNG, we also see if the program supports camera RAW formats.
 Also somewhat surprisingly, most photo retrieval software available in the market claim they support recovering video and audio files as well.

 If a photo recovery software is unable to detect the storage devices e.g. SD card, hard drive, etc. where your lost photos used to be saved, then the software is useless.
 We did find several programs that are designed for restoring pictures from a PC hard drive only (NOT external media).
 In short, the best photo recovery software should support popular media storage devices.